 Choose a Supplier with Residential Focus

-You want an LPG supplier that is focussed on your needs.
+You want an LPG supplier that is focused on your needs.
 For example, as industrial gas suppliers primarily deal with businesses, they can only be contacted during business hours.
 Look for an LPG supplier that specialises in the needs of homeowners.

 LPG Should be a Specialty, Not a Sideline

 Look for a supplier that specialises in LPG.
-A number of electricty suppliers offer LPG, but only as a sideline.
+A number of electricity suppliers offer LPG, but only as a sideline.
 An LPG specialist supplier that does just the one thing must do it very well.

 For obvious reasons it is advantageous to deal with a supplier that has a local depot in your area.
 Look for a large LPG supplier that has a local company branch run by local people from your area.
 They have all of the large supplier advantages combined with friendly local service and knowledge.